raagan-u/docs/docs/developers/api/QuickStart.md

 ### Attest quote

-First, you need to attest the quote by submitting the `strategy_id` obtained from the previous step along with the complete order details.
-This step verifies the quote and all other details of the order, confirming the pricing.
-In response, you'll receive the same object with added `signature`, `deadline`, and asset price fields inside `additional_data`, which you will use in the next step to create the order.
+First, you need to attest the quote by submitting the `strategy_id` obtained from the previous step along with the complete order details, and include the `affiliate_fees` property if affiliates want to charge a fee.
+This step verifies the quote and all order details, confirming the pricing.
+In response, you'll receive the same object with added `signature`,` deadline`, and asset price fields inside `additional_data`, which you will use in the next step to create the order.
+You’ll also receive the finalized `affiliate_fees` breakdown, where the `amount` field specifies the portion of the affiliate fee per order, paid in the smallest units of the selected asset.
 The order should be created and initiated within the `deadline` to ensure the quote remains valid.

 ```bash
 curl -X 'POST' \